 Last but not least, keep it simple.
 A customer filling in shipping information doesn’t want to find another obstacle to signing up and becoming a member.
 Any distraction can cost you a potential sale, so you’re going to have to be as meticulous and careful in your design as possible at this stage.

-Use Live Chat for Conversion Rate Optimization for eCommerce Site
+Use Live Chat for Conversion Rate Optimization

 As an eCommerce store owner, connecting with your potential customers is crucial.
 This is the reason why many eCommerce store product pages have an automatic pop out a chat to help customers with something they are looking for.